jphill01/HACSim.R/README.md

 * **probs** = c(215/**N**, rep(3/**N**, 2), rep(2/**N**, 2), rep(1/**N**, 10)) (or see **Custom User Data** below)

-      > HACReal() # no arguments required to be inputted, but users can auter defaults
+      > HACReal() # no arguments required to be inputted, but users can alter defaults

 ### Custom User Data ###